LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • A cooktop element does not heat

-• The oven does not reach the set temperature
+• The oven does not reach the selected temperature

-• The display works but heating does not start
+• The display works but heating never begins

 • The convection fan does not spin

-• The oven light does not turn on after replacing the bulb
+• The oven light still does not work after replacing the bulb

 • The door gasket is cracked or loose